 Physiotherapists use acupuncture to relieve pain for a number of conditions:

 • Migraine and headache

 • Whiplash injury and neck pain

-Pilates is an exercise program that is focused on building strength without bulk, improving posture, flexibility and agility.
+Clinical Exercise Classes are an exercise program that is focused on building strength without bulk, improving posture, flexibility and agility.
 It involves a series of controlled movements that engage both your body and your mind.
 Many of the exercises utilise specifically designed exercise apparatus that provide graduated resistance to movement.

 Remedial massage is the systematic assessment and treatment of the muscles, tendons, ligaments and connective tissues of the body to assist in rehabilitation, pain and injury management.
 It’s performed to create favourable conditions for the body to return to normal health after injury and is defined by the premise that the treatment can reasonably reverse certain physical effects a patient may be presenting.
 If a patient has suffered a moderate injury resulting in structural pain and/or loss of function, then remediation is required to reduce or eliminate pain and restore that function.
 Remedial massage is designed to balance muscle/soft tissue length, tension, tone which will in turn promote the return to normal joint/capsular/bone position; increase the flow of blood and lymph, particularly in the injured areas, thus removing blockages, damaged cells, scar tissue and adhesions resulting from injury.